Best convertible cars 2023

 I’m worried about security.
 Is a convertible right for me?

-If you’re concerned about leaving your convertible parked on the street, especially overnight, you might be advised to buy a car with a folding metal roof.
-When closed, these roofs offer the same level of protection as a standard car, so you should have fewer sleepless nights.
+If you’re concerned about leaving your convertible parked on the street, especially overnight, you might be advised to buy a car with a folding metal roof, rather than a fabric one.
+When closed, these hard-top roofs offer the same level of protection as a standard car, so you should have fewer sleepless nights.
 Metal roofs are less popular than they were a few years ago, but take a look at something like the Mazda MX-5 RF, which boasts a clever folding mechanism.
 That said, even soft-tops are much stronger and more resistant to theft than they used to be.

 Are convertible cars more expensive to insure?

 Unfortunately, a convertible is likely to cost more to insure than an equivalent car with a metal roof.
 Open cars are more prone to theft and vandalism, although buying a convertible with a folding metal roof will provide more protection.
 You also need to factor in the higher purchase price and costly repairs in the event of an accident.
 Don’t be too disheartened, though, because cars like the Fiat 500 Electric Convertible and MINI Convertible are relatively cheap to insure.